whitecryptoknight/Geotrek-rando-v3-1/docs/customization/customization-htmlscripts.md

 ###### Integration steps

-- Copy the widget template into your Geotrek-rando customization folder, for example:
+- Copy the widget template below into your Geotrek-rando customization folder, for example:
   `customization/html/details/BAMwidget.html`
 - In the iframe configuration, replace
   `https://geotrekdemo.ecrins-parcnational.fr`